alvaralmstedt/python_genome_ref_collab/README.md

 [-z] : Zip.
 Or rather unzip.
 This unzips all files that have the file-ending ".tgz" (gzipped tarballs)

 [-c] : This concatenates all files in the same folder with the same file ending.
 Made to be used with the [-z] flag because the ".tgz" (zipped) tarballs often contains hundreds of smaller files (individual contigs).
-The concatenated content will be in files with ".concat." in frnot of the file-ending.
+The concatenated content will be in files with ".concat." in front of the file-ending.
 The small files will be deleted after the concatenation is completed.